ksupasate-zz/Genetic-Algorithm-in-c-plus/README.md

-# CPE212Project
+# Genetic Algorithm Project
-Genetic Algorithm Project
+This project implement with c++ and project in Algorithm Design course.